ashokatechmin/wifi-login-portal/README.md

 ## Caveats

 Due to something called `no-cors` mode, we cannot actually tell whether the credentials you entered were correct.
 So, we just assume what you enter is correct.
-This shouldn't be a problem at all if you're using the `remember me` option.
+This shouldn't be a problem at all if you're using the `remember me` option & we'll let you know whether the internet is working after your login